Version: 0.8

 Decadence translates akolasia (ἀκολασία).
 The decadent person has one policy in life: to pursue immediate pleasure and Enjoyment without regard to whether or not the Activities that gives rise to it are Inherently Good, Serious, or Beautifully Right.
 Indeed, because Decadence is one variety of Corruption, the decadent person reliably indulges in the exact opposite: activities that are bad, unworthy, and repulsively wrong.

 Deception translates apatē (ἀπάτη).
-Deception is one of the opposites of Sagacity because the deceptive person lacks Commitment to Truth.
+Deception is one of the opposites of Sagacity because deceptive people (e.g., the ancient sophists) lack Commitment to Truth.
 Consistent with the Delphic maxim to "Know Thyself", Deception is not limited to sophistry in teaching or politics but often takes the form of self-deception.

 Deliberation translates bouleusis (βουλεύσις).
 Deliberation is a reflective form of Inquiry that seeks to determine what is Correct and True with regard to Doings and Feelings.
 The result of Deliberation is a Resolution to act or react in a certain way.